 The JPC shall consider whether to recommend the termination of the current CEO and/or CIO to the Boards for their respective approval, and shall do so in closed session.

-If the JPC recommends that the Boards consider the termination of the current CEO and/or CIO, the Boards shall do the following during a joint meeting of the two Boards, with the Jmeeting to be concluded in one calendar day:
+If the JPC recommends that the Boards consider the termination of the current CEO and/or CIO, the Boards shall do the following during a joint meeting of the two Boards, with the meeting to be concluded in one calendar day:

 In closed session, jointly discuss and deliberate the possible termination of the current CEO and/or CIO.